letscontrolit/GUIEasy/README.md

 * src-``<version>``.zip
 * mini/index.htm.gz

-Of these five files the actual GUI Easy "engine" is compiled into the **index.htm.gz** file.
+Of these files the actual GUI Easy "engine" is compiled into the **index.htm.gz** file.
 The minified css, js, and html files are the backbone of this gz:ed file.
 The src-``<version>``.zip is the source code of the project as it was at the time of compile.
 In the directory **mini** you will find the minimal interface used as default fallback GUI.